BCDA-APS/use_bluesky/python_installation/windows.md

 ## Install NSLS-II Bluesky into Windows x86_64

+* caution: (2020-05-12) These notes should be updated for the 2020_5 setup.
+I ran that bash script *once* in Windows and it sort of worked with some help.
+Needs to be documented properly.
-caution: These are my installation notes, not yet a complete set of instructions for others.
+* caution: These are my installation notes, not yet a complete set of instructions for others.

 ### Install mongodb